chentsulin/awesome-graphql/README.md

 * [relay-sink](https://github.com/acdlite/relay-sink) - Use Relay to fetch and store data outside of a React component.
 * [recompose-relay](https://github.com/acdlite/recompose/tree/master/src/packages/recompose-relay) - Recompose helpers for Relay.
 * [Graylay](https://github.com/larsbs/graysql#Graylay) - A GraysQL extension to create a Relay compatible Schema.
+* [Apollo Client](https://github.com/apollostack/apollo-client) - A simple alternative to Relay, integrates with Redux and comes with React and Angular bindings.

 <a name="lib-rb" />
 ### Ruby Libraries